The Kent-Meridian team reading about another team's successes and challenges during a walking activity at the Dec. 2018 CCLI workshop.

 Within schools, there are many dedicated individuals doing meaningful work to support students, but what has been lacking is larger-scale alignment and connection.
 This component of CCLI—collective planning towards collective action—has built greater capacity for collaboration across schools and districts.

 This story is the second in a series about the College and Career Leadership Institute.
-See our previous post, “How educators can shape college and career readiness strategies together.” and the third post “Going straight to the source: Student feedback drives improvements in college and career supports.”
+Read the first post “How educators can shape college and career readiness strategies together.” and the third post “Going straight to the source: Student feedback drives improvements in college and career supports.”